ministryofjustice/calculate-journey-variable-payments/scripts/bulk_price_upload/README.md

 - IT IS ADVISABLE TO DO A DRY RUN IN THE PRE-PRODUCTION ENVIRONMENT BEFORE DOING THIS IN THE PRODUCTION ENVIRONMENT.
 - CARE SHOULD BE TAKEN WHEN RUNNING ANY COMMANDS IN PRODUCTION.
 - A JOURNEY PRICE WILL ONLY ADDED IF IT IS NOT ALREADY PRICED, EXISTING JOURNEY PRICES ARE NOT UPDATED.
-- TO ACTUALLY IMPORT THE DATA YOU WILL NEED TO GO ONTO ONE OF THE RUNNING SERVICE PODS AND RUN A SHELL COMMAND.

 ### How to upload journey price spreadsheets to S3 in preparation for running the price-import using the script in this folder.